magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 ancestor selection) or when the selection is too complex to be managed and/or maintained.

-Anyway, domina offers you three options for nodes selection:
+Anyway, domina offers you three options for node selection:

 * `xpath` from `domina.xpath` namespace
 * `sel` from `domina.css` namespace